Fl0W97/ci-p4-methods-library/README2.md

 | Bug | Description  | images (optional) | Correction |
 | --- |------------- | ----------------- | -----------|
 | ... | ... | <img src="README.images/" alt="image shows Error message"> | ... |
+django.db.utils.OperationalError: near "None": syntax error | The error occured during testing.
+The local database db.sqlite had an inconsistency.
+The migration file "view_methods.0003_alter_method_alt_atr_alter_method_duration_and_more" had a failre related to NONE.
+After seveal tries to fix the issue I decided to focus on the rst of the project.
+I saved all migration files and removed them from the project.
+Then I did pyhton3 manage.py makemigrations and python3 manage.py migrate.

 ### Validator Testing